 - 1/4 cup Unsweetened Cacao Powder

-- 1/2 tsp cinnamon or other PSL spices
+- 1/2 tsp Cinnamon or other Pumpkin Spice Latte spices

 - 1 tsp Pink Himalayan Salt

-- Cut a ripe avocado in half, de-stone, and mashed with a fork in a large bowl.
+- Cut a ripe avocado in half, de-stone, and mash with a fork in a large bowl.

 - Add the other ingredients together with the avocado and mix until desired consistency is reached.